 - Loans up to $50,000 with monthly payments of up to 60 months

 - Rates from 9% to 30% depending on multiple factors

-Online lenders will do a soft-pull of your credit when you apply so it doesn’t affect your credit score.
-Only when you accept the loan does the site do a hard-pull of your report and the loan goes on as a debt.
+Online lenders will do a soft-pull of your credit when you apply, so it doesn't affect your credit score.
+Then, only when you accept the loan does the site do a hard pull of your report, and the loan goes on as a debt.

-This is why I recommend applying on at least two or three sites to see which one offers the best rate.
-It takes less than five minutes to apply and just a 1% difference can save you thousands on your loan.
+The soft pull is why I recommend applying on at least two or three sites to see which one offers the best rate.
+Applying takes less than five minutes, and just a 1% difference can save you thousands on your loan.

 How to Check if a Loan Company is Legitimate

-Whichever loan company or personal loan provider you choose, you should always check to make sure it’s legit.
-Even if you get the name of the loan company from a friend or family member…especially if you get the name of the company from a friend or family member!
+Whichever loan company or personal loan provider you choose, you should always check to ensure it's legit even if you get the name of the loan company from a friend or family member, especially if you get the name of the company from a friend or family member!

-It’s because that’s how these personal loan frauds work, through word of mouth from friends and family.
-A small portion of the promised loans are actually paid out which gets word of mouth going and then the scammers empty everyone’s bank account.
+It's because that's how these personal loan frauds work, through word of mouth from friends and family.
+First, they pay out a small portion of the promised loans, which gets word of mouth, and then the scammers empty everyone's bank account.

-So always check to make sure a loan company is legitimate by checking its record with your state’s Secretary of State or Treasury website.
+So always check to ensure a loan company is legitimate by checking its record with your state's Secretary of State or Treasury website.
 They will have a page dedicated to loan scams and personal loan frauds where you can check for the loan company.